marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

         sprintf (buf, "a = %hi, b = %i\n", a, (short)b);
       }

+.. option:: -Wno-format-overflow

+  Default option value for :option:`-Wformat-overflow`.

-.. option:: -Wno-format-zero-length, -Wformat-zero-length
+.. option:: -Wno-format-zero-length

   If :option:`-Wformat` is specified, do not warn about zero-length formats.
   The C standard specifies that zero-length formats are allowed.

+.. option:: -Wformat-zero-length

+  Default option value for :option:`-Wno-format-zero-length`.

-.. option:: -Wformat-nonliteral, -Wno-format-nonliteral
+.. option:: -Wformat-nonliteral

   If :option:`-Wformat` is specified, also warn if the format string is not a string literal and so cannot be checked, unless the format function takes its format arguments as a ``va_list``.

+.. option:: -Wno-format-nonliteral

+  Default option value for :option:`-Wformat-nonliteral`.

-.. option:: -Wformat-security, -Wno-format-security
+.. option:: -Wformat-security

   If :option:`-Wformat` is specified, also warn about uses of format functions that represent possible security problems.
 At present, this